Axway/amplify-central/content/en/docs/connect_manage_environ/connect_kafka_cluster/deploy-your-agents-with-amplify-cli.md

    * **Deployment Type** select between `Confluent Cloud` or `Confluent Platform`

    * Confluent Cloud Deployment Prompts
-     * **Environment ID** is the unique identifier for your environment on Confluent Cloud
+     * **Environment ID**: the unique identifier for your environment on Confluent Cloud
-     * **Cluster ID** is the unique identifier for your cluster in the selected environment on Confluent Cloud
+     * **Cluster ID**: the unique identifier for your cluster in the selected environment on Confluent Cloud
-     * **Cloud API Key ID** the Cloud API Key ID that agent will use to authenticate with Confluent Cloud
+     * **Cloud API Key ID**: the Cloud API Key ID that agent will use to authenticate with Confluent Cloud
-     * **Cloud API Key Secret** the secret for Cloud API Key
+     * **Cloud API Key Secret**: the secret for Cloud API Key
-     * **Cluster API Key ID** the Resource API Key ID for your cluster in the selected environment on Confluent Cloud
+     * **Cluster API Key ID**: the Resource API Key ID for your cluster in the selected environment on Confluent Cloud
-     * **Cluster API Key Secret** the secret for cluster API Key
+     * **Cluster API Key Secret**: the secret for cluster API Key
-     * **Schema Registry API Key ID** the Resource API Key ID for your Schema Registry in the selected environment on Confluent Cloud
+     * **Schema Registry API Key ID**: the Resource API Key ID for your Schema Registry in the selected environment on Confluent Cloud
-     * **Schema Registry API Key Secret** the secret for Schema Registry API Key
+     * **Schema Registry API Key Secret**: the secret for Schema Registry API Key

    * Confluent Platform Deployment Prompts
-     * **Cluster Server** is the bootstrap server name of the cluster in Confluent Platform
+     * **Cluster Server**: the bootstrap server name of the cluster in Confluent Platform
-     * **SASL Authentication Mechanism** select between `PLAIN`, `SCRAM-SHA-256` or `SCRAM-SHA-512`
+     * **SASL Authentication Mechanism**: select between `PLAIN`, `SCRAM-SHA-256` or `SCRAM-SHA-512`
-     * **SASL Username** is the SASL user used by the agent to authenticate with Kafka broker using the selected SASL mechanism
+     * **SASL Username**: the SASL user used by the agent to authenticate with Kafka broker using the selected SASL mechanism
-     * **SASL Password** is the password for the SASL user
+     * **SASL Password**: the password for the SASL user
-     * **Use Schema Registry** defaulted to `Yes`, set to `No` to not use Schema Registry
+     * **Use Schema Registry**: defaulted to `Yes`, set to `No` to not use Schema Registry
-     * **Schema Registry URL** is the base URL for Schema Registry in Confluent Platform
+     * **Schema Registry URL**: the base URL for Schema Registry in Confluent Platform
-     * **Use SASL Authentication for Schema Registry** defaulted to `Yes`, set to `No` to not use SASL authentication with Schema Registry
+     * **Use SASL Authentication for Schema Registry**: defaulted to `Yes`, set to `No` to not use SASL authentication with Schema Registry

 5. Traceability module connectivity:
    * Traceability Agent protocol (Lumberjack (tcp) by default recommended for production environment or HTTPs recommended for testing purpose), select between `Lumberjack`, or `HTTPS`

-Once you have answered all questions, the agents' configuration files are updated, the Enterprise Marketplace resources are created and the key pair is generated (if you chose to create a new service account).
+Once you have answered all questions, the agents' configuration files are updated, the Enterprise Marketplace resources are created, and the key pair is generated (if you chose to create a new service account).

 The current directory contains the following files: